ministryofjustice/prepare-a-case/README.md

 ### Run Integration tests

-Firstly, run the app with the auth wiremock and the correct environment variables:
+Firstly, run the app with the auth wiremock:
 ```
-npx dotenv-cli -e feature.env -- docker compose up
+docker compose up
 ```

 or the alias
 ```
-npm run start:test
+npm run start
 ```

 Then run the tests with: